IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 </div>

 ### Triangular Brush
-Please wash and rinse the bristles of all brushes before use.
+**Please wash and rinse the bristles of all the brushes before use.**
 Comfortable handle, slightly larger in size and has a bit more weight than the straight brushes.
 It's shape helps stop it from rolling away and it comes with useful little cap to protect the bristles from dust and damage when not in use.